Abdullahishtiaq488/IELTS-ONLINE-TESTS/docs/MARGIN-GUIDELINES.md

 # Margin and Spacing Guidelines

-This document outlines the standardized approach to margins and spacing throughout the IELTS Online application.
+This document outlines the standardized approach to margins and spacing throughout the IELTS Project application.

 ## Core Components